Mancini determined to rekindle Italy's love affair with football

 As well as 28-year-old Balotelli, Italy's strike options also include Lazio forward Ciro Immobile, 28, Fiorentina's Federico Chiesa, 20, and Juventus's Federico Bernardeschi, 24.

-To anchor the younger players, veteran Juventus defender Giorgio Chiellini, 34, returns to the squad for the first time since Italy's World Cup play-off defeat.
+Veteran Juventus defender Giorgio Chiellini, 34, returns to the squad for the first time since Italy's World Cup play-off defeat.
+Poland, unlike Italy, were at the World Cup but were eliminated in the group stage, and have attacking quality in Bayern forward Robert Lewandowski and Napoli striker Arkadiusz Milik.

-"Chiellini is back and he's captain, he's a point of reference and experience, especially for the youngsters," said Italy's Chelsea midfielder Jorginho.

-"Italy doesn't deserve to stay where we are now, we're all motivated to do well and get back to winning.
-There's enthusiasm and we feel good together."

-"I can guarantee you that this national team is not so far from the best."
-Poland too have something to prove after being eliminated in the group stage at the World Cup without star striker Robert Lewandowski scoring once.
-He and Napoli striker Arkadiusz Milik are expected to play.

-After Poland, Italy play Portugal -- minus Cristiano Ronaldo -- in Lisbon on September 10
+After Poland, Italy play Portugal -- competing without superstar Cristiano Ronaldo -- in Lisbon on September 10